How to Choose a Brighter Outlook

 Whether the complaints are about pandemic protocols, politics, gas prices, traffic, the weather, or something else, negativity seems to be the default mode of many of us.

 We default toward crisis and mayhem.

 In spite of morning news shows that try to insert upbeat "special interest" stories, those are rare, and always seem contrived to add a bit of lightness to the "real" business of the day.
 Most news sources, from TV and radio to podcasts and social media, thrive on crisis and mayhem.
 There's evidence that this actually warps our perceptions of reality.

 Disconcertingly, when someone tries to add a positive remark to conversations that seem dominated by complaints, the comment is often challenged or dismissed as "wishful thinking."
 Those Pollyanna viewpoints don't fit the prevailing theme.

-My mother used to tell me I was too idealistic.
+In fact, my mother used to tell me I was too idealistic.
 "It doesn't help you get along in the real world," she would add.

-Of course, life happens.
+And I realize that life happens.
 Plans get overturned, unexpected and bad things do happen, and difficulties have to be dealt with.
 The world is flawed, no doubt about it.
 And it's naïve to think otherwise.